With permission, Mr Speaker, I would like to make a statement on funding for local authorities in England next year.

 Trafford is a very well run council, which can set examples for many others in that area, but, like many, it is having to deal with added pressures, including on social care.
 I know that it has certainly welcomed the additional funding that we announced earlier this year, and the flexibility that I announced this time last year.

-In his statement, the Secretary of State said that local government is in the frontline of the country’s democracy, and yet he is systematically dismantling council services.
+In his statement, the Secretary of State said that local government is at the frontline of the country’s democracy, yet he is systematically dismantling council services.
 The spending power of my own local authority of Derby has been reduced by £161 per head since 2010.
 The latest iteration of that is that it is giving its libraries to the voluntary sector to run.
 Is the Secretary of State trying to finish the job that was started in the 1980s by his predecessor, Nick Ridley, who said that his idea of a good council was one that met once a year to dish out the contracts to the private sector?

 Derby, like many local authorities, will be welcoming—I hope—the part of the settlement where we have announced additional funding.
 In the case of the hon.
-Gentleman’s local authority, Derby, it will be getting an additional 1.5% increase in its core spending power, which will lead to £2.7 million of additional spending, and it can use that on libraries as it wishes to look after local people’s needs.
+Gentleman’s local authority, Derby will be getting an additional 1.5% increase in its core spending power, which will lead to £2.7 million of additional spending, and it can use that on libraries as it wishes to look after local people’s needs.

 Further to the very serious concerns raised by a number of my hon.
 Friends about cuts to children’s services—more pronounced in many areas because of the cuts by this Government and the fact that the weighting for deprivation was taken out of the local funding formula—Liverpool has seen a 9% increase in the number of looked-after children.
 Despite significant investment, we are facing a black hole to the tune of millions of pounds.
 How will the Secretary of State ensure that children in my constituency and across the country will be kept safe?